myriadrf/lms-suite/README.md

 # LMS Suite

-Utilities for use with Myriad-RF hardware based upon FPRF transceivers from Lime Microsystems.
+Utilities for use with hardware based upon FPRF transceivers from Lime Microsystems.

 The utilities: